Serving Greater Charlotte - including Rock Hill, SC, Hickory, Gastonia and nearby

 Most retaining walls require drainage "weeps".
 If water accumulates behind the wall, this additional weight can cause clay soils to expand, leading to cracks and tilting.

 Like collapsing/tilting retaining walls, walls that are separating from adjacent walls are often caused by poor quality construction.

-A separating retaining wall may have not been designed to withstand the weight that actually bears on the wall.
+A separating retaining wall may not have been designed to withstand the weight that actually bears on the wall.

 Poor drainage and inadequate reinforcement or connection to the adjacent wall are other possible causes.
 In unusual cases, expansive soils may also cause a retaining wall to separate from an adjoining wall.

-Retaining walls can crumble for a wide variety of reasons, most related to improper design of the walls itself.
+Retaining walls can crumble for a wide variety of reasons, most related to the improper design of the walls itself.